MUKHETHWA1/Online_Bank_Sytem/README.md

 Admin Feature: Admin can login using their username and password.
 Admin will be able to see every Account that is registered in our system.

 News Feature: User will be able to view latest news about trends.

+everything is stored in the database.
+MS SQL SERVER